p4ali/Notes/css/layout.md

 * **block-level** elements start on a new line, e.g., h1, p, ul, li
 * **inline-level** elements flow in between surrounding text, e.g., img, b, i
-* **containing** elemnts is block-level elements those containing have children inside.
+* **containing** elemnts are block-level elements those containing have children inside.

 ### Rule for document flow
 How CSS boxes flow when they are rendered is by the following rule: